wraith-klu/wraith-klu/README.md

 📜 *Because code is human too...*

-💡 I am not just lines of code I write,
-But late-night struggles and morning light.
-A learner who fails, then tries once more,
-Each bug a lesson, each fix a door.

-🌌 Dreams are compiled, though errors stay,
-I debug my path in my own way.
-💻 Beyond the screen, I seek to be,
-A builder of hope, through technology.

 In loops and queries, my journey flows,
-Through AI’s mind where wisdom grows.
+Through AI’s mind where wisdom grows.💡
 Each dataset whispers, patterns unfold,
 A story of logic, endlessly told.

 From code that builds to dreams that scale,
 I debug the errors, I ship the tale.
 A learner, a builder, with visions untold,
-Crafting tomorrow in functions of gold.
+Crafting tomorrow in functions of gold.🥇
                                 - Wraith 👻